Rob Sinclair (footballer, born 1989): Bedford Town

 Sinclair joined Southern League Division One Central club Bedford Town on 16 July 2020, signing a one-year contract.
 He debuted for his hometown club in a 1–0 defeat to Daventry Town in the FA Cup preliminary round on 12 September 2020.
 Sinclair made nine appearances during the 2020–21 season before the season was curtailed due to restrictions associated with the COVID-19 pandemic.

 Managerial career

 Eynesbury Rovers

 After a period as first-team coach at Dunstable Town, Sinclair was appointed manager of Eynesbury Rovers in the United Counties League Premier Division South on 18 October 2021.
 The club finished in ninth place in the 2021–22 season.

 Real Bedford

 Sinclair left Eynesbury to become first-team manager at Spartan South Midlands Football League Division One club Real Bedford on 10 May 2022.
-In his first season, he led the club to the Spartan South Midlands Football League Division One title, finishing with 99 points, and secured the Bedfordshire Senior Trophy with a 6–0 victory over Elstow Abbey in the final on 20 April 2023.
+In his first season, he led the club to the Division One title with 99 points and the Bedfordshire Senior Trophy, defeating Elstow Abbey 6–0 in the final.
+Real Bedford won the Spartan South Midlands Football League Premier Division title and Premier Division Cup in 2023–24, before winning the Southern League Division One Central title in 2024–25.
+Sinclair therefore led the club to three consecutive league titles, with Real Bedford losing six of 116 league matches during the three seasons.
+He signed a new two-year contract in June 2025.

-In June 2025, Sinclair signed a new two-year contract ahead of Real Bedford's inaugural season in the Southern League Premier Division Central, having guided the club to three consecutive title-winning seasons.
+In the 2025–26 season, Sinclair's fourth as manager, Real Bedford finished in third place in the Southern League Premier Division Central and qualified for the play-offs, where they lost to Spalding United in the final.
+In July 2026, the club won the Bedfordshire Senior Challenge Trophy, defeating Bedford Town in front of 2,383 spectators in the first meeting between the clubs.